anoopsarkar/advanced-nlp-class/hw3.md

 which is the BLiMP evaluation.

     python3 zipout.py

+This should create an `output.zip` file from the evaluation scores computed by the `evaluation-pipeline`.
+This should be very quick since all the hard work was already done during the evaluation phase.

+Next you can check the overall score by running `check.py`:

     python3 check.py

+Which should return a macro-average accuracy score for the entire BLiMP task (e.g.):

+    score: 75.0570

 For this homework, it is acceptable to submit the evaluation scores produced by the provided pre-trained model, since this homework is to evaluate if you can get started on a project and run the evaluation pipeline to evaluate your project work on standard benchmark dataset(s).

+## The Challenge

+Since the BLiMP task involves various pairwise comparison tasks based on the language model score your best bet to improve the discriminative power of the language model to changes in the grammar of the sentence.
+Here are some ideas, but there are many equally good ideas you can come up with:

+* The classification task uses the `[CLS]` token (in RoBERTa this is actually `<s>`).
+So creating a fine-tuning task for the strict small model that allows it to discriminate between corrupted sentences (by replacing a content word like a verb, noun or adjective at random with another content word) and also allows it to recognize benign changes that do not make the sentence ungrammatical (replacing a content word with a synonym from Wordnet).
+* Use an ELECTRA model to train a discriminator that should do better on the BLiMP task.
+* Fine-tune the strict small model on the BLiMP data (this is technically cheating, but it would be interesting to see if fine-tuning helps).
+If fine-tuning on BLiMP helps, then try using an online LLM service to generate fine-tuning data for your small model to do better on the BLiMP task.

 ## Submit your homework on Coursys